QUEL-Imaging/quel-qal/doc/rcs_README.md

 # Reference Concentration Target Analysis
-This document details analysis methods for QUEL Imaging's reference concentration sensitivity (RCS) target using the RTA library.
+This document details analysis methods for QUEL Imaging's reference concentration sensitivity (RCS) target using the qal library.
 At a high level, the document is structured into four sections: a brief description of the target, followed by a "quick start" section showing basic use of the code, then a more detailed overview of how the code works, and finally, some examples.

 # <br/>Target Description
 The RCS target consists of nine wells with varying concentrations of fluorescent material embedded within a block of non-fluorescent and absorbing background material.
 It can be thought of as a dilution series to probe an imaging device's fluorescence sensitivity.
 See the use guide (available here: https://shop.quelimaging.com/resources/) for more information on the target, including imaging recommendations.

 # <br/>Quick Start
 Below is a block of code that can be used to analyze an image of the RCS target.
 It assumes the fluorophore in the concentration target is "ICG-equivalent" and labels it as such.
 For a different fluorophore, change `fluorophore_label` in the last line (this only affects labeling on the plot).
-In addition to using the RTA library, the code uses the scikit-image library (https://scikit-image.org/) to read in the image.
+In addition to using the qal library, the code uses the scikit-image library (https://scikit-image.org/) to read in the image.
 ```python
 from skimage import io
 from qal import WellDetector, WellAnalyzer, WellPlotter